duncanobrien/open-datasets/O'Brien_et_al_2020_JEMBE/README.md

 This raw data provides the input for generalised linear models predicting octopus counts across the Sweetings Pond ecosystem and yearly densities, as well as qualitative assessment of benthic diversity.

 ## Funding
-Data collection was funded and supported by the Center for Ocean Research and Education (https://www.coresciences.org).
+Data collection was funded and supported by the Centre for Ocean Research and Education (https://www.coresciences.org).

 ## Structure
 Replicate - abbreviation of site name and replicate number.